purarue/dateq/README.md

       time | usdate | week_of_year |
       weekday | weekday_name | year]
-                                  format for date string --strict / --no-strict          raise an error if the date string could not be parsed  [default: no- strict]
-  -h, --help                      Show this message and exit.
+                                  format for date string --strict / --no-strict          raise an error if the date string could not be parsed  [default: strict] --dateparser-settings JSON      a json settings object to be used by the dateparser library -h, --help                      Show this message and exit.
 ```